Skip to Main Content

 Natalie Henderson, Chief of Staff

-Thanksgiving is a holiday that is often centered around food.
-We all love the holiday’s classic dishes, but cooking large Thanksgiving meals often creates a lot of waste.
-Americans toss around 200 million pounds of turkey meat after Thanksgiving each year, along with 48 million pounds of sweet potatoes and 45 million pounds of green beans.
+As a food-centric holiday, it may come as no surprise that Thanksgiving traditionally creates a lot of waste.
+Americans toss around 200 million pounds of turkey meat after Thanksgiving each year alone—not to mention 48 million pounds of sweet potatoes and 45 million pounds of green beans.

 Low-Waste Grocery List